jakedowns/Nreal-Unity-Demos/README.md

 #### Short-Term

+- [x] set up repo

+- [ ] import unity base project

-- [] Proof-of-concept get mpv rendering to a surface in Unity (Base off of NRSDK\Demos\RGBCamera-Capture.unity (it has an example Unity Video player surface)
+- [ ] Proof-of-concept get mpv rendering to a surface in Unity (Base off of NRSDK\Demos\RGBCamera-Capture.unity (it has an example Unity Video player surface)

-- [] mock up virtual controller with an "input lock" toggle that requies a double-tap to bring the controls back. so you can put phone in pocket while viewing
+- [ ] mock up virtual controller with an "input lock" toggle that requies a double-tap to bring the controls back. so you can put phone in pocket while viewing

-- [] Compare MPV and VLC codec support, maybe it makes more sense to base this on [VLC Android](https://github.com/videolan/vlc-android)
+- [ ] Compare MPV and VLC codec support, maybe it makes more sense to base this on [VLC Android](https://github.com/videolan/vlc-android)

-- [] add control to toggle SBS and over-under video format playback
+- [ ] add control to toggle SBS and over-under video format playback

 #### Mid-Term